'The Sky Is Pink' Director Shonali Bose WORRIED For Zaira Wasim After Article 370 Abrogation!

 She added, "I was with them in Jammu just a day before this happened.
 Zaira was very worried that something terrible was afoot because of the sudden influx of massive troops.
 I reassured her not dreaming something so draconian and unprecedented could be carried out.
 And since then I'm besides myself with worry at not being able to reach her.
 To give her strength at this difficult time.
 To wish them Eid Mubarak.

 "I'm sure they couldn't celebrate it.
 We parted with the promise to stay in touch every day.
 Echoing a promise she and her brother make to each other in the film in a brilliantly acted and moving scene.
-But I can't reach my baby right now. #NotmyIndia," further read the post.
+But I can't reach my baby right now. #NotmyIndia," further read the post. (sic)

 Meanwhile, Zaira recently dropped a shocker when she announced her decision to quit Bollywood as it led her to 'a path of ignorance'.
 'The Sky Is Pink' will be her last film as an actress.